The Irritable Vegan

 ripe banana

-These should all be avoided or limited in the elimination phase of the diet.
+These should all be limited in the elimination phase of the diet.

 Can I freeze these no-bake cookies?